A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Introduction

-To combat these weaknesses above, we propose a single-loop deep Actor-Critic (SLDAC) algorithm for constrained reinforcement learning problems in this paper.
-To attain prominent performance, both the policy and the Q functions in SLDAC are parameterized by DNN.
-In the actor step, the policy is optimized by the constrained stochastic successive convex approximation (CSSCA) algorithm \cite{CSSCA}, which can find a stationary point for a general non-convex constrained stochastic optimization problem.
-In the critic step, to reduce the agent-environment interaction cost and computational complexity, we update the critic DNNs only once by the Temporal-Difference (TD) learning method at each iteration and estimate the policy gradient by reusing observations from the old policy.
-We adopt the single-loop framework based on the intuition that the critic DNNs do not have to accurately estimate the true value functions within each iteration, as long as the critic DNNs keep ``learning'' faster than the actor DNN, both DNNs can attain optimum simultaneously.
-In practice, we can also perform the critic step a few finite times to attain a good trade-off between performance and complexity/interaction cost.
-However, the single-loop design and the observation reuse in the critic step incur biased estimation of action-value functions and policy gradients, and with the coupling of the actor step and the critic step, it becomes non-trivial to establish the theoretical guarantee of algorithm convergence.
-Nonetheless, we manage to prove that SLDAC can still converge to a Karush-Kuhn-Tuker (KKT) point of the original problem almost surely with a feasible initial point.
-The main contributions are summarized below. \begin{itemize} \item \textbf{First Single-Loop Deep Actor-Critic for CMDP:} We propose SLDAC, the first deep Actor-Critic variant for general CMDPs with non-convex stochastic constraints.
-In contrast to prior works, there are two major differences/advantages: 1) our method takes into account the stochasticity and the non-convexity of both the objective function and the constraints; 2) the combination of single-loop framework and off-policy optimization reusing old observations can significantly reduce the agent-environment interaction cost and computational complexity. \item \textbf{Theoretical Convergence Analysis of SLDAC:} We establish an asymptotic convergence analysis for SLDAC, despite the challenges posed by the single-loop design, the observation reuse, and the coupling of the critic and actor steps. \end{itemize} The rest of the paper is organized as follows.
+The contributions in this paper are summarized below: \begin{itemize} \item \textbf{Non-convex Constrained Optimization and Low-cost Settings:} Compared with the existing DAC algorithms, the proposed SLDAC pays more attention to addressing the requirements of CRL problems in the realistic domains.
+There are two major differences/advantages: 1) our method takes into account the stochasticity and the non-convexity of both the objective function and the constraints; 2) the combination of single-loop framework and the observation reuse can significantly reduce the agent-environment interaction cost and computational complexity. \item \textbf{Theoretical Convergence Analysis of SLDAC:} Under some technical conditions, we prove that the proposed SLDAC can converge to KKT points of the original CMDP problem with a feasible initial point, despite the biased estimation induced by the observation reuse and the single-loop framework.
+To the best of our knowledge, it is the first single-loop DAC algorithm for CMDPs that can provably converge to a KKT point.
+Moreover, we also provide some valuable theoretical results, including the asymptotic consistency of the estimated function values and policy gradients, as well as the finite-time convergence rates of both the critic DNNs. \end{itemize} The rest of the paper is organized as follows.
 Section II briefly introduces some preliminaries, including general formulations of CRL, neural network parameterization, and assumptions on problem structure.
 The SLDAC algorithmic framework and its convergence analysis are presented in Sections III and IV, respectively.
 Section V provides simulation results and the conclusion is drawn in section VII.